-Turns out, quite hard and I never wanted to run again!
-It took a whole week for the Bournemouth Joggers running club, who I had joined in 2013, to convince me to sign up to another race and I haven’t stopped since!
+Turns out, quite hard, and I never wanted to run again!
+It took a whole week for the Bournemouth Joggers Running Club, who I had joined in 2013, to convince me to sign up to another race and I haven’t stopped since!

-My favourite running adventure has to be my 24 hour Go Wild Gorilla Hunt that involved running around Jersey at night to find Gorillas in October 2019, with Becca my running buddy, some hi-viz, 4 Topic bars and a random Strava map sent to my Garmin F5 for support.
+My favourite running adventure has to be my 24-hour Go Wild Gorilla Hunt, which involved running around Jersey at night to find model gorillas in October 2019, with Becca, my running buddy, some hi-vis, four Topic bars and a random Strava map sent to my Garmin F5 for support.

 When it comes to organised races, you can’t beat a good White Star Runnig Frolic in the countryside.
 Here is where you will find all kinds of runners, including those who have never run off-road before or have recently completed a Couch to 5K course It’s great to see them achieve what they didn’t think was possible, and I hope as a LIRF and White Star Ambassador I can encourage more non-runners to put on their trainers and give it a go.